AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 Summarized below are the continuous improvements for release 10912, which was publicly released on February 3, 2023.
 This release is an update from previous release 9850.

-Note that feature enablement for this release will provide you full feature set.
-Please find latest feature set is available here :
+Feature enablement for this release will provide you with the full feature set.
+See the [release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.

 ### Core Components {#corecomponents}